jesec/ck3-modding-wiki/wiki_pages/Title_modding.md

 ## History

-The history is definded with textfiles located at: <Mod_root>\history\titles\<filename>.txt
+The history is definded with textfiles located at: &lt;Mod_root&gt;\history\titles\&lt;filename&gt;.txt

 Some important attributes can only be set via the history of the titles.

-* **Holder**: The holder is a reference to a char ID (which does not have to be a number in CK3, but can also be a string) - the holder should also be alive, otherwise there is a risk of an error or a crash.
+- **Holder**: The holder is a reference to a char ID (which does not have to be a number in CK3, but can also be a string) - the holder should also be alive, otherwise there is a risk of an error or a crash.
 Depending on the government or title, errors can also occur - for example, a Muslim cannot be the Catholic Pope.
 If set to 0 the title is destroyed.
 This doesn't work for contries or baronies.
-* **Government**: This allows the form of government to be set.
+- **Government**: This allows the form of government to be set.
 Without setting the variables, the government will determine the holding (castle, church, city or tribal).
 Warning!
 If you work improperly with history and a person has many titles at different times, strange and undesirable cross effects can happen.
 If, for example, a few years later a feudal emperor gets a county that was historically a republic, it could happen that the feudal empire becomes a republic.
 One should work with the government as cautiously.
-* **Liege**: The liege refers to a higher title.
+- **Liege**: The liege refers to a higher title.
 If this value is set, this title is a vassal of the other title until the value is reset.
 This can lead to strange events if you work improperly.
 If the history of a county states that it is a vassal of an emperor but that county is later conquered by an independent king, this can lead to the king being interpreted as a vassal of the emperor at the start of the game.
 The liege can be solved by setting it to 0.
 This corresponds to independence.
-* **De jure Liege**: With this attribute you can carry out a de jure shift of a title.
+- **De jure Liege**: With this attribute you can carry out a de jure shift of a title.
 Also works for Counties and results in critical errors if done with Barony.
 You can also set it to 0 - then the title no longer has a de jure master.
-* **Development**: The development of an area can be stopped here.
+- **Development**: The development of an area can be stopped here.
 If the value is applied to a high title (e.g. Kingdom), this is also transferred to titles below it.
 CK3 reads and executes these commands in the order they appear in the text files.
 That's why you should do big titles first and then small ones.
 So you can then set all of Italy to 8 but then Rome to 12.
 Conversely, Rome would be overwritten by Italy, assuming that time is equal, of course.
-* **Succession Law(s)**: Special succession laws for a title are also set via the title history.
+- **Succession Law(s)**: Special succession laws for a title are also set via the title history.
 Since a title can have several such laws (e.g. only men and elective monarchy), they must be in a {} block.
-* **Court Language**: If you have Royal Court active as DLC, a rank 4 (Kingdom) or 5 (Empire) title can have a court language, although the default is always the language corresponding to the culture of the title holder, so you will probably only need this very rarely.
+- **Court Language**: If you have Royal Court active as DLC, a rank 4 (Kingdom) or 5 (Empire) title can have a court language, although the default is always the language corresponding to the culture of the title holder, so you will probably only need this very rarely.
 Points to the ID of the language.
 It is recommended to put a DLC check block in front of it.
    - Note it is also possible to reduce the royal court requirement in 00_defines.txt, and all ranks can have royal courts if modified in defines.
-* **Capital County**: You may wish for a title's de jure capital to vary with different start dates.
+- **Capital County**: You may wish for a title's de jure capital to vary with different start dates.
 This can be done using the effect with set_capital_county in the title history.
 There is an example of this in the main game - the capital of England is Winchester at the 867 start and London in subsequent start dates.
 This effect can also move the duchy capital, but doing so will not move the special building slot, so its primary use is cosmetic.
 You also cannot use this effect to make another barony the capital of a county.

 The following code box demonstrates the more important attributes.